Alex-935/Pokemon-Battle/README.md

 ## Pokemon Battle Program

  - UI uses the same text as the official games.
-Layout is as close as I can ~~neaatly~~ get it inside the terminal:
+Layout is as close as I can ~~neatly~~ get it inside the terminal:

 <img width="815" height="455" alt="pokemonBattle welcome message" src="https://github.com/user-attachments/assets/1989b7a2-32a0-4a91-853f-1ec00ea173eb" />